Towards the Anonymization of the Language Modeling: Evaluation

 \section{Evaluation}

-This section presents a comprehensive evaluation of our privacy-preserving language modeling scheme.
-We first analyze the distribution of identifiers in the dataset (Section~\ref{sec:idanalysis}).
-We then evaluate the utility and privacy trade-off of both masked and causal language modeling (Section~\ref{sec:eval-mlm} and Section~\ref{sec:eval-clm}, respectively).
-Finally, we evaluate the impact of MIAs (Section~\ref{sec:impactmia}) before evaluating the impact of considering n-grams as potential indirect identifiers (Section~\ref{sec:impactngrams}).
+This section presents a comprehensive evaluation of our privacy-preserving masked language modeling scheme.
 We show that memorization of identifiers can lead to the membership inference of individuals whose data were used in training.
 Furthermore, we show that protecting the direct identifier only through pseudonymization is not enough to protect the model against a risk of memorizing indirect identifiers.
+We also show that the most leaked identifying information is that which is most repeated in the training data.